SwifMetro/SwifMetro/SWIFTMETRO_COMPLETE_GUIDE.md

 Every log you see is proof that we did what Apple couldn't.

-Every developer who uses this will know: SwiftMetro started here, in LinkBeforeFast, because innovation happens when you refuse to accept "that's not possible."
+Every developer who uses this will know: SwifMetro started here, in LinkBeforeFast, because innovation happens when you refuse to accept "that's not possible."

 **Welcome to the future of iOS debugging.
 You built it.**